Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kawungan has six operational public transport stops, all serving buses.
-These stops are covered by one route in total, offering 30 weekly passenger trips combined.
+Kawungan has six active public transport stops, all offering bus services.
+These stops are served by one route collectively providing 30 weekly passenger trips.
 Transport accessibility is moderate, with residents typically located 477 meters from the nearest stop.
-Most residents commute outward due to Kawungan's residential nature.
-Cars remain the dominant mode of transport at 96%.
-Vehicle ownership averages 1.3 per dwelling, lower than the regional average.
+Most residents commute outward, primarily using cars at a rate of 96%.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.
+Only 6% of residents work from home (2021 Census).

 Frequently Asked Questions - Transport